Billy Smith (ice hockey): New York Islanders

+Smith was drafted in the 1972 NHL Expansion Draft by the New York Islanders on June 6, 1972; he was the second player picked by the team.
+After sharing goaltending duties with Gerry Desjardins for two years, he got the starting job all to himself in 1974–75 when Desjardins bolted to the World Hockey Association.
+That season, he led the Islanders to their first playoff appearance.

-Smith played in the 1978 All-Star Game, where he was named MVP.
-For the rest of the decade, he shared time in the Islanders net with Chico Resch, where they combined to form perhaps the top goaltending duo in the NHL at the time.
-This changed in the 1980 playoffs, when the Isles rode Smith's goaltending to their first of four consecutive Stanley Cups, firmly establishing Smith as the team's starting goaltender.
-Resch was dealt to the Colorado Rockies the following season.
-Smith went on to become a First Team All-Star and Vezina Trophy winner in 1982.
-In 1983, he won the William M. Jennings Trophy for fewest goals allowed (shared with Roland Melanson).
+Smith played in the 1978 All-Star Game, of which he was named Most Valuable Player.
+For the next two seasons, he shared netminding duties with Chico Resch, with whom he formed perhaps the top goaltending duo in the NHL at the time.
+In the 1980 playoffs, however, Smith played most of the games and helped the Islanders win the first of four consecutive Stanley Cups, firmly establishing him as the team's starting goaltender.
+Resch was dealt to the Colorado Rockies the following season on March 10, 1981.
+In 1981-82 he was named a First Team All-Star and won the Vezina Trophy.
+In 1982-83 he and Roland Melanson won the William M. Jennings Trophy for fewest goals allowed.
 He was chosen to play for Canada in the 1981 Canada Cup, but was unable to play due to an injury sustained in a pre-tournament game.

-Smith's regular season success, however, was surpassed by his performances in the playoffs, as he helped the Islanders win four straight Stanley Cups (1980–83), reach the finals five straight times (1980–84), and win a record 19 consecutive playoff series from 1980–84.
+Smith's regular season success was surpassed by his performances in the playoffs, as he helped the Islanders win four straight Stanley Cups (1980 to 1983), reach the finals five straight times (1980 to 1984), and win a record 19 consecutive playoff series from 1980 to 1984.

-Smith was the first goalie to win the Stanley Cup wearing the helmet-and-cage combination mask, rather than the fiberglass mask which had been the standard from 1959, when it was introduced by Jacques Plante, until the early 1980s.
-Smith wore a fiberglass mask early in his career, but switched to the helmet-and-cage in 1978.
+Smith was the first goalie to win the Stanley Cup wearing the helmet-and-cage combination mask, rather than the fiberglass mask which had been the standard since 1959.
+He switched to the helmet-and-cage in 1978.

 His single most famous game may be his 2–0 victory in the first game of the 1983 Stanley Cup finals against the Edmonton Oilers, shutting out the likes of Mark Messier, Wayne Gretzky, Jari Kurri, and Paul Coffey.
-The Islanders went on to sweep the Oilers in 4 games, with Smith allowing the Oilers only 6 goals and winning the Conn Smythe Trophy as Most Valuable Player in the Playoffs.
-A year later, Smith broke the record for the most Playoff victories: he led all goaltenders in playoff victories in total and in every individual year between 1980 and 1984.
-Then in 1985, Smith led the Islanders to win 3 straight games after being down 0–2 to the Washington Capitals, the first time such a comeback occurred in the NHL.
-Smith's playoff success feeds into his reputation as the supreme "money" goalie (or "clutch" goaltender) of his era, the person you would want in net with the season on the line.
-Teammates and observers have said that Smith seemed able to sense when he needed to be perfect to win and when he could give up five goals and still come away with the victory.
+The Islanders swept the Oilers in four games, with Smith allowing the Oilers only six goals and winning the Conn Smythe Trophy as Most Valuable Player in the playoffs.
+In 1984, Smith broke the record for the most playoff victories in a career: between 1980 and 1984 he led all goaltenders in playoff victories.
+In 1985 he led the Islanders to three straight victories after being down 0–2 to the Washington Capitals.
+Billy attained his 300th win on March 20, 1988, with a 6 - 0 shutout road win over the Winnipeg Jets at the Winnipeg Arena in Winnipeg, Manitoba.